Military Spouse Scholarships: Finding, Applying and Getting One!Updated: November 3, 2022

 Your School’s Financial Aid Department

-The university or college you are applying for or currently attending will guide you in your scholarship search.
+Representatives from the university or college you are applying for or currently attending will guide you in your scholarship search.
 They may have specific military spouse school benefits and scholarships available or will be able to provide a list of general scholarships.
-Two things to keep in mind: remember you are more than a military spouse.
-You may qualify for a scholarship based on your ethnic background, area of study, income bracket, or your GPA.
-Second- you will need to fill out a FAFSA (Federal Application for Student Aid) for many options, including Pell Grants, through the financial aid office.
+You may qualify for a scholarship based on your ethnic background, area of study, income bracket, or GPA.
+You will need to fill out a Federal Application for Student Aid (FAFSA) for many options, including Pell Grants, through the financial aid office.
 Do not hesitate to ask for support while filling out this form.

 Fastweb offers thousands of scholarships for students.
 You can target your searches with keywords such as your educational goals, achievements, interests, and military affiliation.

-A non-profit run by military spouses with the purpose of helping spouses interested in science, technology, engineering, and math (STEM) careers.
-They provide mentors and connections to scholarships for spouses seeking to advance their career or begin in this exciting field.
+This group is a nonprofit run by military spouses with the purpose of helping spouses interested in science, technology, engineering, and math careers.
+It provides mentors and connections to scholarships for spouses seeking to advance their career or begin in these fields.

-This association provides scholarships to women past and present in the military and their descendants.
-Many military spouses were active duty and made a career shift in response to family circumstances and/or their spouse’s career.
-This scholarship program may be the right fit for you.
+This association provides scholarships to women in the military, active duty or Veterans, and their descendants.
+Many military spouses were active duty, but made a career shift.
+This scholarship program may be a good fit for them.

-This international organization provides educational scholarships to anyone outside of Rotary Club members and their families.
+This international organization provides educational scholarships to anyone except Rotary Club members and their families.
 Almost anywhere you are stationed, including internationally, you can find a Rotary Club.

-Many of the resources that guided you in your search towards finding a scholarship can also help you with the application process.
-Family and employment support offices on base, your school’s financial aid department, and military related non-profits all provide application support free of charge.
+Many of the resources that guided you in your search toward finding a scholarship can also help you with the application process.
+Family and employment support offices on base, your school’s financial aid department, and military-related nonprofits all provide application support free of charge.

-Applying for scholarships takes work and determination but they are worth every second!
+Applying for scholarships takes work and determination, but it’s worth every second!
 The key to getting a scholarship largely depends on the time you put into it.
-Whether it’s creating a winning essay or simply filling out a ten-page application, your time and effort may be well rewarded.
+Whether it’s creating a winning essay or simply filling out a 10-page application, your time and effort may be well rewarded.

-When it comes to applying for scholarships and financial aid take your time.
+When it comes to applying for scholarships and financial aid, take your time.
 Make a list of scholarships you are eligible for and knock them out one by one.
-Don’t be afraid to utilize help that is available for you.
+Don’t be afraid to utilize help that is available to you.
 Getting a second eye or another opinion on your application is always helpful.